Orthodontic Marketing: A 2026 Growth Guide for Practices

 The KPIs that matter for orthodontic marketing tie spend to started cases, not clicks.
 Track cost per consult, consult-to-start conversion rate, cost to acquire a patient, and the lifetime-value-to-acquisition ratio.
 Everything else is a vanity number.

 Start with the economics.
-Average cost to acquire a new dental patient runs $150 to $300 through digital channels, per WordStream, while average patient lifetime value for a general dentist sits at $12,000 to $15,000, according to Dental Economics.
-Orthodontic case value often clears that in a single treatment plan, which is why a higher acquisition cost can still be profitable.
+Acquiring a new dental patient runs about $150 to $300 through digital channels, per WordStream, while average patient lifetime value sits near $12,000 to $15,000, per Dental Economics.
+A single orthodontic case often clears that in one treatment plan, which is why a higher acquisition cost can still be profitable, as long as you watch the ratio.

 | KPI | What It Tells You | Why It Matters |